PaulleDemon/AWS-deployment/AWS_Interface.md

 ![elastic_beanstalk](https://github.com/PaulleDemon/AWS-deployment/blob/master/images/AWSinterface/elastic_branstalk.jpg)

-Now what you can create a new application by clicking on Application on the left navigation bar.
-You can also quickly visit you environments from the left navigation panel.
-An application can have many environment.
-Each environment should have unique name.
+Now, you can create a new application by clicking on Application on the left navigation bar.
+You can also quickly visit your environments from the left navigation panel.
+An application can have many environments.
+Each environment should have a unique name.
 You will know about this as you start with deployment.

 ### EC2:

-This is very important page and you will often come back here so please note the items in the left navigation panel.
+This is a very important page and you will often come back here so please note the items in the left navigation panel.

 ![EC2 Console](https://github.com/PaulleDemon/AWS-deployment/blob/master/images/AWSinterface/ec2_console.jpg):